KWDB/docs/en/sql-reference/ddl/ts-db/ts-column.md

 ::: warning Note

 - Currently, KWDB does not support adding multiple columns at once.
-- When adding a column to an existing table, KWDB will check whether the current table is referenced by any stream.
-If yes, the system ruturns an error and lists all streams that reference the specified table.
-In this case, you should remove the stream and then add the column.
-For details about how to remove the stream, see [DROP STREAM](../../../../en/sql-reference/other-sql-statements/stream-sql.md#drop-stream).
+- When adding a column to an existing table, KWDB will check whether the current table is referenced by the real-time data feed service.
+If yes, the system returns an error and lists all pipes that reference the specified table.
+In this case, you should stop the real-time data feed service and then add the column.
+For details about how to stop the real-time data feed service, see [ALTER PIPE](../../../../en/sql-reference/other-sql-statements/pipe-sql.md#alter-pipe).

 :::

 ### Privileges

-The user must have been granted the `CREATE` privilege on the specified table(s).
+The user must be a member of the `admin` role or have been granted the `CREATE` privilege on the specified table(s).
+By default, the `root` user belongs to the `admin` role.

 ### Syntax